Experiential Learning Programs

 --adapted from Michael True's Internship-Net listserv definition created in April/May 2010.

-2. Academic Component.
-Students seeking academic internship credit must be able to demonstrate what they have learned at the internship site through complementary academic work (a.k.a. the "means of evaluation," which should be outlined on their Learning Contract).
-Faculty moderators should assign means of evaluation that are both fitting within their academic discipline, as well as appropriate for the number of credits sought.
+- Academic Component.
+Students seeking academic internship credit must be able to demonstrate what they have learned at the internship site through complementary academic work (a.k.a. the "internship evaluation components," which should be outlined on their Learning Contract).
+Faculty moderators should assign evaluation components that are both fitting within their academic discipline, as well as appropriate for the number of credits sought.
 Academic work should increase as credit hours increase.
 It should be noted that typical internships are registered for academic credit in the amount ranging from 1-4 credits.
-To align academic internships with EX Designation requirements, means of evaluation must minimally include either a weekly reflective journal or a final paper, as well as a site visit and internship reports outlined by the XPD - Experience and Professional Development Office.
-Faculty members may assign both a journal and a final paper or other means of evaluation that could include: an annotated bibliography, portfolio, final presentation, regular meetings with faculty moderator, required readings, etc.
+To align academic internships with EX Designation requirements, evaluation components must minimally include either a weekly reflective journal or a final paper, as well as a virtual visit and internship reports outlined by the XPD - Experience and Professional Development Office.
+Faculty members may assign both a journal and a final paper or other means of evaluation that could include: an annotated bibliography, portfolio, final presentation, regular meetings with faculty moderator, required readings, etc. For more information on registration and academic internship guidelines, please visit XPD's website.

 REVISED INSTITUTIONAL STANDARDS AND GUIDELINES FOR ON-SITE HOURS AND MEANS OF EVALUATION RELATED TO ACADEMIC INTERNSHIPS